sissaschool/xmlschema/doc/usage.rst

     {'vh:bikes': {'vh:bike': [None, None]}, 'vh:cars': {'vh:car': [None, None]}}

-See the :ref:`xml-schema-converters` section for more information about converters.
+See the :ref:`customize-output-data` section for more information about converters.

 Decoding to JSON